redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

 ### Facts for HTML Basic Page Structure

-HTML stands for Hypertext Markup Language and it is the most widely used language for writing web pages.
+HTML stands for Hypertext Markup Language.
+It is the most widely used language for writing web pages.

 1. Tags and Elements

-    - HTML is made up of characters that live inside angle brackets `< >`, these are called the `HTML elements`.
+    - HTML is composed of characters that live inside angle brackets `< >`, which are called the `HTML elements`.

     - Tags consists of an open angle bracket `<` followed by an `element name` and a closing angle bracket with a forward slash character `/>`.

     - Tags are like containers.
-They tell you about the information that lies between the opening tag `<>` and the closing tag `</>`.
+They carry information found between the opening tag `<>` and the closing tag `</>`.

     Code: